sbwoodside/dundasvalleyorchestra.ca/index.md

 #### Sunday, April 3, 2022 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+> ⚠️ COVID protocols at our concert on April 3 at St. Paul’s: You are required to be fully vaccinated and to wear a mask when you attend the concert.
+We will have seating areas available for social distancing.

+Featured soloist: Alex Matwijiw, violin

 1. A. Dvorak: **Festival March**
 1. S. Romberg, arr.
 L. Thomas: **Highlights from “The Student Prince"**
 1. E. Greig: **Peer Gynt, Suite No. 1**